merlijne77/merlijne77/README.md

 <pre>
 ### 🧰 Past bigger Projects
-🚩 Worked as a team member on a Native Android app for people with autism to help clearify tasks 🚩 Published a native android app for a patient group to help alarming their environment when having a attack 🚩 Book management and selling system for a healthcare organisation.
-In javaFx 🚩 Native Android app to help people with mental health issues help themself.
+🚩 Worked as a team member on a Native Android app for people with autism to help clearify tasks
+🚩 Published a native android app for a group of patiens to help alarming their environment when having a attack 🚩 Book management and selling system for a healthcare organisation.
+	In javaFx
+🚩 Native Android app to help people with mental
+	health issues help themself.
 </pre>
 <hr>